 We are a school of choice that caters to students in grades 11-12+ within the district, as well as its surrounding districts.

 The mission is to provide students with options toward graduation and earning their high school diploma.

-Non-discrimination language Centralia School District #401 complies with all federal and state rules and regulations and does not discriminate on the basis of sex, race, creed, religion, color, national origin, age, honorably discharged veteran or military status, sexual orientation including gender expression or identity, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal by a person with a disability in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-This holds true for all district employment and other opportunities.
-Inquiries regarding compliance and/or grievance procedures may be directed to the school district’s Title IX Officer Scott Chamberlain, firstname.lastname@example.org, or Civil Rights Coordinator Mark Davalos, email@example.com (Superintendent), or Section 504 Coordinator, Kate Pothier, firstname.lastname@example.org (Director Special Education).
-The Compliance Officers listed can be reached at 2320 Borst Avenue, Centralia, WA 98531-0610, (360) 330-7600.
+Centralia School District does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
+The following employees have been designated to handle questions and complaints of alleged discrimination: Civil Rights Coordinator & Title IX Coordinator: Tabitha Whiting (firstname.lastname@example.org); and Section 504 Coordinator: Tammy Jensen-Tabor, (email@example.com) (360) 330-7600, 2320 Borst Avenue, Centralia, WA 98531-0610.